-Symposium: "Which curriculum(s) for the Sustainable Development Goals?"
+Symposium: “What Curriculum(s) for the Sustainable Development Goals?”

 Montpellier, April 5–6, 2018.

-At a time when both formal and informal education systems are mobilizing around UNESCO's new "Education 2030" roadmap focused on the Sustainable Development Goals (SDGs), it is essential that we also mobilize as a community of education researchers.
-The seventeen goals defined by the United Nations cover the whole range of what is known in the French-speaking community as "educations to."
-The educational implementation of these 17 goals is in itself a major challenge for the world of education: does it involve creating so many new pathways or systems from scratch?
-Does it involve integrating these goals into existing curricula by breaking them down?
-Does it involve restructuring curricula around the SDGs?
-Is it, finally, a new educational utopia, a heterotopia (in Durkheim's sense) or a neoliberal standardizing aim?
-How can they be applied according to geopolitical and cultural spheres, in the North and in the South?
-This conference aims to debate these questions from a critical and scientific point of view.
+At a time when educational systems—both formal and non-formal—are mobilizing in response to the release of UNESCO’s new “Education 2030” roadmap, which focuses on the Sustainable Development Goals (SDGs), it is essential that we, as a community of education researchers, also take action.
+The seventeen goals defined by the United Nations indeed encompass the entire spectrum of what is commonly referred to in the French-speaking community as “education for.”
+The educational implementation of these 17 goals constitutes in itself a major challenge for the world of education: does this mean creating so many new pathways or programs from scratch?
+Does it mean integrating these goals into existing curricula by breaking them down?
+Does it mean restructuring curricula around the SDGs?
+Is this, ultimately, a new educational utopia, a heterotopia (in Durkheim’s sense), or a neoliberal drive toward standardization?
+How should these goals be adapted to different geopolitical and cultural contexts, in the North and the South?
+This conference aims to explore these questions from a critical and scientific perspective.

 Roger-François Gauthier